ReadyResponder/ReadyResponder/CONTRIBUTING.md

 4. What version of ReadyResponder you're using.
 You can find this in the footer on every page

-The more information the better.
+The more information, the better.

 ### Reproduction